Crypto Chart of Accounts Design: Structuring the Ledger for Digital Assets (2026)

 Classification drives the structure

-- IFRS: commonly intangible (IAS 38) — cost or revaluation model — or inventory (IAS 2) for broker-traders.
+- IFRS: commonly intangible under IAS 38 (cost or revaluation model), or inventory under IAS 2 for broker-traders.

-- US GAAP: historically ASC 350 intangible; FASB ASU 2023-08 measures in-scope crypto at fair value with changes in net income.
+- US GAAP: historically intangible under ASC 350; FASB ASU 2023-08 now measures in-scope crypto at fair value with changes in net income.

-- The 2026 FASB XBRL taxonomy places crypto fair value as a separate balance-sheet line (directly below intangibles, above right-of-use assets).
+- The 2026 FASB XBRL taxonomy places crypto fair value on a separate balance-sheet line, directly below intangibles and above right-of-use assets.

-The CoA must have accounts that match the chosen model — see crypto asset account classification and FASB ASU 2023-08.
-This is an auditor judgement.
+The accounts have to match the chosen model — see crypto asset account classification and FASB ASU 2023-08.
+Which model applies is an auditor judgement.

 Mapping axis: asset vs wallet

-Asset-based mapping groups by token type (aligns with balance-sheet presentation).
-Wallet-based mapping groups by custody location (aligns with on-chain/exchange reconciliation).
-Many designs use asset accounts for presentation with wallet-level sub-accounts or analytical dimensions for reconciliation — see wallet vs asset account mapping.
-The axis follows reporting and control needs.
+Asset-based mapping groups balances by token type, which aligns with balance-sheet presentation.
+Wallet-based mapping groups by custody location, which aligns with on-chain and exchange reconciliation.
+Many designs use asset accounts for presentation with wallet-level sub-accounts or analytical dimensions underneath for reconciliation — see wallet vs asset account mapping.
+The axis follows the entity's reporting and control needs.

 Realized vs unrealized

-The framework decides where each lands: ASU 2023-08 → net income; IAS 38 revaluation model → increases to OCI, decreases below cost to P&L. The CoA needs distinct accounts for the realized result, the unrealized remeasurement, and the OCI component where applicable — see realized vs unrealized gain accounts.
+The framework decides where each result lands: ASU 2023-08 sends fair-value changes to net income; the IAS 38 revaluation model sends increases to OCI and decreases below cost to P&L. The chart of accounts needs distinct accounts for the realized result, the unrealized remeasurement, and the OCI component where applicable — see realized vs unrealized gain accounts.

 France: the ANC 2026-01 recast